-(B) Processing when the controlled object exists but the controlled property does not exist, the control content cannot be interpreted, or only some properties of the controlled object can be processed
+B) Processing when the controlled object exists but the controlled property does not exist, the control content cannot be interpreted, or only some properties of the controlled object can be processed

-The processing not possible response (ESV=0x50-0x5F) is returned in response to the received ECHONET Lite message.
+The received ECHONET Lite message is discarded, and the associated "response not possible" (ESV = 0x50 to 0x5F) is returned.
 The figure below shows the basic sequence that is performed when a received request ESV = 0x6# (#: 0 to F).